 My full CV has all the details.
 Here’s a third-person version for seminar announcements:

 Dr. Hertzberg is currently Professor of Mechanical Engineering at CU-Boulder.
 She teaches graduate and undergraduate courses in measurement techniques, thermodynamics, fluid mechanics, heat transfer, design and computer tools.
 She has pioneered a spectacular course on the art and physics of flow visualization, and is working on a textbook to support the course.
 She is conducting research on the impact of the course with respect to visual perception and educational outcomes.
 Her disciplinary research centers around pulsatile, vortex dominated flows with applications in both combustion and bio-fluid dynamics.
 She is also interested in a variety of flow field measurement techniques.
-Current projects include electrospray atomization of jet fuel and velocity and vorticity in human cardiac ventricles and large vessels and the production of potentially infectious aerosols by woodwind and brass instruments, and singers.
+Current projects include study of velocity and vorticity in human cardiac ventricles and large vessels and the production of potentially infectious aerosols by woodwind and brass instruments, and singers.